 (* NOT TRANSPORTED BY THE CLUB.
 It is the responsibility of the parent/guardian to arrange for transportation to the applicable Club site for their child/ren)

-Members must be 5 years of age by December 31st, 2018 and enrolled in grade Primary.
+Members must be 5 years of age by December 31st in the current term and enrolled in grade Primary.
 The Club does not offer ASP to children enrolled in Pre-Primary Programs.

 In-service day camps, Christmas break day camps, & March break day camps

 In-service Day Camp, Christmas Break Day Camp, & March Break Day Camp Details